Wramberg/TerminalView/README.md

 #### The terminal is sluggish and/or uses a lot of memory
 You may have other plugins that conflict with TerminalView.
 TerminalView does a lot of modifications to the buffer which can conflict with plugins like e.g. GotoLastEditEnhanced.
 In this particular case a history of all modifications are saved causing unbound memory usage.
 Please test TerminalView in isolation to see if the issue persists.

-## Future development
-Development is performed ad-hoc and current plans include:

-* Using ST3 scrolling instead of pyte scrolling (requires decent amount of work but would make scrolling and copying better)
-* Functionality for dynamic amount of scrolling (right now its a fixed ratio only adjustable through settings)
-* Support for "editor" mode where cursor can move freely and standard ST3 keybindings can be used
-* 256 color support
-* Support for xterm
-* QOL shortcut that can find and open filepaths in the terminal window
-* Experimentation with Windows support (through WSL)

 ## Acknowledgments
 The pyte terminal emulator (https://github.com/selectel/pyte) is an integral part of this plugin and deserves some credit for making this plugin possible.